ZenWave360/karate-ide/README.md

 ### Karate classpath

+You need to tell Karate-IDE where to find karate.jar.

+If you don't need anything else but karate.jar in your classpath go for karate fat jar option or jbang.

+If you are running karate inside a java or maven project you can configure karate classpath to match your project settings.

+Also Karate-IDE will honor your classpath settings when autocompleting and navigating/peeking code.

 Karate-IDE classpath is the one configuration that won't work out of the box and you will need to make a decision about.

-You need to provide a way for Karate-IDE to find karate java classes (namely karate.jar)

 #### Using karate.jar (Karate fat jar)

-Easiest way.
+This is the simplest way if all you need is karate.jar in your classpath.

 Download the latest executable form https://dl.bintray.com/ptrthomas/karate/ and rename it to your project's root folder as `karate.jar`.
 You don't need to configure anything else but your classpath will be very limited.

-Alternatively you can download it to a different path configure in `.vscode/settings.json` where your karate.jar is located.
+Alternatively you can download it to a different path configure where your karate.jar is located in `File > Preferences > Settings` globally or in `.vscode/settings.json` for current project.

 ```json
 {